-“Brands both large and small have yet to really figure it out.”
+“Brands both large and small have yet to figure it out.”

 To Cuscino, who oversees offices in Kansas City and Los Angeles, his company’s ability to leverage the potential of Pinterest in the coming years is huge.
 “Pinterest is the fastest growing website in history,” he says.
-“As a company committed to spreading the word of our clients, that’s a powerful statistic that no business can afford to ignore.”
+“As a company committed to spreading the word of our clients, no business can afford to ignore that's a powerful statistic.”

-and its band of devoted users.
+Cuscino noted several revealing trends about Pinterest and its band of devoted users.
 For instance, how female users outnumber male users 60-40 and skew 18-34 in age, or how the average female user makes $50,000 a year.
 He also noted that in May 2011, Pinterest debuted to 418,000 unique visitors per month.
-By January 2012, that number had grown to nearly 12 million unique visitors over the same 31-day time period.
+By January 2012, that number had grown to nearly 12 million unique visitors over the same 31-day period.

-Many brands have already created their own pages, many with board counts approaching the hundreds.
+Many brands have already created their pages, with board counts approaching the hundreds.
 With the option to like a picture or even an entire board, consumers are professing their opinion, or put another way, their support, for any brand that catches their eye.
-For up and coming brands, and even for the established bookends of the industry, this is an exciting new way to build a following.
+This is an exciting new way to build a following for up-and-coming brands, and even for the established bookends of the industry.

 “And for Generation Y, the generation that every marketer in America is targeting, Pinterest will win that battle almost every time.”